-You skin will reflect light or shine, in other words, and thus must be subdued with mud, “camo” sticks or paint, wood ash, boot polish or charcoal.
+Your skin will reflect light or shine, in other words, and thus must be subdued with mud, “camo” sticks or paint, wood ash, boot polish, or charcoal.
 Oily skin in particular will shine.
 You want to break up the face, so it is not recognizable as a face as the eyes pass over it.

 How would you go about hiding from the enemy?
 How would you make your own camouflage?

-Feel free to leave your ideas on the comments.
+Feel free to leave your ideas in the comments.